afiflampard/Text_Min/README.md

-You can apply This Coding
+#You can apply This Coding

-first you must install pip install sastrawi second you must install openpyxl for open data
+first you must install pip install sastrawi \n second you must install openpyxl for open data